andre-lx/simpleFAQ/README.md

 ## Contributing

 The biggest goal of the project is all about simplicity.

-Easy to use and fast to edit.
+Easy to check and fast to edit.

 Any ideias, please let me know.